davidrunger/runger_release_assistant/README.md

 `master`, or `trunk`.
 So, if one of those is the name of your primary branch, and if you also want `git: true` and `rubygems: false`, then you don't need to create a config file.

+## Post-release command

+If you specify a `post-release-command` in your `~/code/dotfiles` [`runger-config`](https://github.com/davidrunger/dotfiles/blob/cd02495fb2ad742cc1e85cc65aea5ff711485981/crystal-programs/runger-config.cr), then `runger_release_assistant` will execute that command after a successful release.

 ## Using with RubyGems